astutulus/SimEcosystem/README.md

 Entities are represented by coloured circles.
 The goal is not currently to master computer graphics.

 The afforementioned Entities act independently, and I have only just begun to implement their behaviour.

+## To do

+Solve offset that is making cursor feel faulty.